amaliaman/android-tips/tips/disable-edittext-focus.md

 android:focusableInTouchMode="true"
 ```
 ## Prevent focus and keyboard auto on edit texts
-Not relevant if using the previous tip.
+- The previous step takes care of this for specific EditText views, you might not need this step.

-Applies to **all** EditText views in the app.
+- Applies to **all** EditText views in the app.

-Add to `AndroidManifest.xml` file:
+- Add to `AndroidManifest.xml` file:
 ```xml
 android:windowSoftInputMode="stateHidden"
 ```